-The Greek word for "thorn" is found fourteen (7 x 2) times in the KJV Bible: "akantha": "ἄκανθα" of thorns: "akanthinos" "ἀκάνθινος"; from akē: point: Bush with sharp, pointed spines on its flexible branches; the sharp, prickly, pointed spines growing on such a bush.
-A great number of plants in Israel have thorns.
+The Greek word for "thorn" is found fourteen (7 x 2) times in the KJV Bible.: "akantha": "ἄκανθα" of thorns: "akanthinos" "ἀκάνθινος"; from akē: point: Bush with sharp, pointed spines on its flexible branches; the sharp, prickly, pointed spines growing on such a bush A great number of plants in Israel have thorns.
 The crown of thorns of the Lord was wreathed with twisted thorns from a bush that is plentiful on the hills around Jerusalem -(Matthew 27:29; Mark 15:17; John 19:2); this plant is very flexible, and it was cruelly used for this purpose.
 Jesus came out, wearing the crown of thorns -(John 19:5); He was thus being ridiculed since Roman emperors were wearing crowns.
 In a parable, some seed fell among thorns -(Matt.
 13:7, 22; Mark 4:7; Luke 8:7).
-Figs are not gathered from thorns -(Luke 6:44), or grapes from thorns {thorn bushes} - (Matthew 7:16).
-The earth bearing thorns and briers is rejected, because it is a sign of curse - (Hebrews 6:8).
+Figs are not gathered from thorns -(Luke 6:44), or grapes from thorns {thorn bushes} -(Matthew 7:16).
+The earth bearing thorns and briers is rejected, because it is a sign of curse -(Hebrews 6:8).
+Carshena was one of "seven" princes who were wise men of Persia and Media, and whom King Ahasuerus (Xerxes) consulted for legal advice -(Esther 1:14).